 As an editor, you should be aware of the various issues and options for language usage and know the available editorial resources and how to use them.
 Editing resources include dictionaries, manuals, databases, software applications, style guides and other reference materials that are often used in the trade.
-This list is not intended to be exhaustive, but it is intended to give you an understanding of what resources are commonly used to complete editorial work.
+This list is not exhaustive, but it is intended to give you an understanding of what resources are commonly used to complete editorial work.

-- A12.1 Use common editing resources, including software and reference materials relevant to editing, competently and efficiently. - A12.2 Use current electronic technology, software and systems for working with and sharing materials with authors, clients and team members.

-A12.3 Maintain competency in software and software features relevant to editing (e.g., finding and replacing items, marking revisions and checking consistency).

-A12.4 Know how to create and maintain a style sheet, and how and when it is used.
+- A11.1 Use common editing resources, including software and reference materials relevant to editing, competently and efficiently. - A11.2 Use current technology, software and systems for working with and sharing materials with authors, clients and team members. - A11.3 Maintain competency in software and software features relevant to editing (e.g., finding and replacing items, marking revisions and checking consistency). - A11.4 Know how to create and maintain a style sheet, and how and when it is used.

-A13 Communication
+A12 Communication